.

 If buying from a dealer the sales person will probably not know the condition of the bike.
 Better dealers will have a checklist of details on each motorcycle they have.

 Remember not every used motorcycles will be in pristine condition.
 You'd be living in fantasy land to even believe that.
-If you are persistent and do find one it will probably be better to buy a new one.
+If you are persistent and do find one it will probably be better to buy a new one since the buyer will know they've got a good one too.
 But don't give up because half the fun is trying to find the right one!
 You never know what you'd find.

 More to come over the next few weeks.